clawoflight/2018S_IS2/related_work_presentation/structure.md

 Funny examples to make people laught, see slides :)

 ## Extending Functionality
+1 Give overview of attacks in Shamir paper (AC, Roomba)\
-Introduce communication with light (graphical illustration on slides) Give overview of attacks in Shamir paper (shortly introduce following section)
+2 Introduce communication/covert channel with light (graphical illustration on slides)

 # Ronen, Shamir paper in detail
 About 5 minutes.